Build a document in minutes with our step-by-step tool.

 A Colorado eviction notice is used by a landlord or property management company when the tenant of a rental property violates the lease in some way.
-One of the most common reasons is failure to pay rent.
-An eviction notice is more commonly known as a Demand for Compliance or a Right to Possession Notice.
-They may also be known as a Notice to Quit.
-An eviction notice must be given before a landlord or property management company can start the legal process through the court.
+The violation may be either curable (fixable) or incurable (unable to be fixed).
+One of the most common reasons is owing back rent.

 Colorado eviction notices must be written in compliance with Colorado landlord-tenant law.
 They must also include a certificate of service that is dated and signed by the person who serves the notice.
 Landlords may not begin the court process of eviction without first issuing a written eviction notice.